The Costs of Product Theft Most Health & Beauty Retailers Don’t Measure

 Understanding those broader effects is becoming increasingly important as retailers look beyond shrink and begin evaluating how theft influences overall store performance.

-Health & Beauty Retail Sells Differently
+Health & Beauty Sells Differently.
+And Security Should Adapt.

 Product Theft Looks Different Depending on Who You Ask